 Celebration At Transfiguration….

 We worship with creativity, commitment, enthusiasm and inclusivity.
+Everyone is welcome and encouraged to participate, including our children and youth.
 The 8:30 a.m.
-Sunday service, with an average attendance of 13 follows The Book of Common Prayer.
+Sunday service, with an average attendance of 13 uses traditional language and follows the Book of Alternative Services.
+This is a quiet meditative service without music.
 The 10:30 a.m.
-Sunday service, with an average attendance of 82, uses The Book of Alternative Services, as well as several other Eucharists.
-There is also a Wednesday morning Eucharistic celebration in the chapel with an average attendance of 10 to 12 people.
-Many members, including our children and youth, add to the creative flavour of Worship.
+Sunday service, with an average attendance of 82, also uses The Book of Alternative Services, following the contemporary language liturgy.
+On occasion, we use other formats including a Celtic Liturgy.

 The parish has identified music as an integral part of worship, an offering of praise as meaningful as prayer.
 Seeking fresh ways to reflect the lections of the day has led to an eclectic musical mix.
 Spanning plainsong to jazz, selections are chosen from North American, Celtic and World music.